 The evolution of Canadian law unfolded in sync with Canada’s political evolution as a colony of Britain.

 In the early colonial period, “Canada” didn’t really exist, legally speaking.
 The nation was simply an overseas chunk of British territory, governed by British law.
-Things began to change in the late 18th century when Britain allowed its Canadian colonies to have their own parliaments, which permitted Canadian politicians to write some of their own laws rather than rely on British ones.
-In 1867 the modern Constitution of Canada was written and Canada gained a great deal of new lawmaking powers, and in 1931 Canada officially stopped being a colony of Great Britain and the U.K. parliament lost its powers to pass any laws for Canada.
+Things began to change in the late 18th century when Britain allowed its Canadian colonies to have their own parliaments, which permitted Canadian politicians to write some of their own laws for the first time.
+In 1867 Britain authorized the creation of the Constitution of Canada and Canada gained a great deal of new lawmaking powers.
+In 1931 Canada officially stopped being a colony of Great Britain and the U.K. parliament lost its powers to pass any laws for Canada.
 The last cord was cut in 1982, when Britain gave up the power to change Canada’s constitution.

 Though Canada is now completely independent from Britain, English common law still applies to the country, as it does to the United States and other former British colonies.
 Common law is basically a collection of precedents, or age-old understandings, that define many important legal concepts in the English-speaking world — everything from the definition of “libel” to what it means to say someone is “unfit to stand trial.”
 These big ideas are supposed to stay largely unchanging over time, though judges in Canada often have to help clarify them when uniquely complicated cases arise (new or clearer precedents arising from specific legal cases are often called case law).
 In its most basic form, the common law idea of precedent means respecting the logic and definitions other judges have used when faced with similar situations.